-CONFIRMATION OF PATIENTS
+CONFIRMATION OF THE PATIENT

-Name of patient
+Patient name (in block capitals)

-Place, date Signature of patient
+Place, date Signature patient

 CONFIRMATION FROM THE ATTENDING PHYSICIAN

-I have discussed the registry CPS-R01 and the accompa and the declaration of consent with the custodians.
-A

-have explained to the patients that participation is volu untary.
+I have discussed the registry CPS-R01 and the accompanying research including the patient information and the declaration of consent with the patient.
+All questions were answered comprehensively.
+I have explained to the patient that participation is voluntary.

+Alexandrahada Alexandrahada and Alexandrahada

-Name of physician
+Name of physician (in block capitals)

-Place, date Signature of physician
+Place, date Signature of attending physician

+riace, date Signature of attending physician